frederic-perez/AmE-dictionary/data/idioms.md

 __noblesse obligé__ (noblesse oblige) Altruistic, honorable behavior or deeds that are an assumed responsibility of people of nobility or, more broadly, economic privilege.
 Taken from French, literally meaning “nobility obligates.”
 __nod off__ :dart:
 __non sequitur__
-__non-starter__ __1__ An issue, topic, or person that makes no progress or shows little evidence of future success. _I know you worked really hard on that proposal, but it’s a non-starter—the committee refuses to even consider it._ _You want to be a doctor?
+__non-starter__ :two: __1__ An issue, topic, or person that makes no progress or shows little evidence of future success. _I know you worked really hard on that proposal, but it’s a non-starter—the committee refuses to even consider it._ _You want to be a doctor?
 Boy, that’s a non-starter—you can’t even handle the sight of blood!_
 __nook and cranny__ Every possible place or part of something, down to the smallest ones.
 __north of (some number)__ :two: Beyond some number; exceeding some number. _Does Joel really make north of $80,000 a year?
 Dang, I’m in the wrong business._ _Apple’s App Store grossed north of $70 Billion in 2022._
 __nose into (something)__ To investigate something; to try to find information about something, especially private, secret, or sensitive matters. _The last thing we need right now are tax auditors nosing into our accounts._